Nobel-winning astronomer thought discovery was error

 Riess was cautious about the prediction that the world would eventually freeze up into "ice," without energy.

-"It's also possible that dark energy is a more complicated phenomenon and that we'll still get some change or some transition, in which case I would say all bets are still off for the universe," he told a teleconference of reporters earlier on Tuesday.
+"It's also possible that dark energy is a more complicated phenomenon and that we'll still get some change or some transition, in which case I would say all bets are still off for the universe," he said.

-Riess, who was still in his 20s when the groundbreaking research was published, said he told his daughter, 7, that winning the Nobel prize was "like getting a great big gold sticker on your homework."

-"My 10-month-old son was making some yips and yaps because he hasn't been sleeping well and I was listening to that hoping he would fall asleep, thinking it must be 2 or 3 in the morning and then the phone rang," he told the teleconference.
+"My 10-month-old son was making some yips and yaps because he hasn't been sleeping well and I was listening to that hoping he would fall asleep, thinking it must be 2 or 3 in the morning and then the phone rang," he said.